Sensory-Aware Sequential Recommendation via Review-Distilled Representations: Abstract

 \section{Abstract}

 We propose a novel framework for sensory-aware sequential recommendation that enriches item representations with linguistically extracted sensory attributes from product reviews.
-Our approach, \textsc{ASEGR} (Attribute-based Sensory Enhanced Generative Recommendation), introduces a two-stage pipeline in which a large language model is first fine-tuned as a teacher to extract structured sensory attribute--value pairs, such as \textit{color: matte black} and \textit{scent: vanilla}, from unstructured review text.
+Our approach, \textsc{ASER} (Attribute-based Sensory-Enhanced Representation), introduces an offline extraction-and-distillation pipeline in which a large language model is first fine-tuned as a teacher to extract structured sensory attribute--value pairs, such as \textit{color: matte black} and \textit{scent: vanilla}, from unstructured review text.
 The extracted structures are then distilled into a compact student transformer that produces fixed-dimensional sensory embeddings for each item.
 These embeddings encode experiential semantics in a reusable form and are incorporated into standard sequential recommender architectures as additional item-level representations.
-We evaluate our method on four Amazon domains and integrate the learned sensory embeddings into representative sequential recommendation models, including SASRec, BERT4Rec, and BSARec.
-Across domains, sensory-enhanced models consistently outperform their identifier-based counterparts, indicating that linguistically grounded sensory representations provide complementary signals to behavioral interaction patterns.
+We evaluate our method on five Amazon domains and integrate the learned sensory embeddings into SASRec, BERT4Rec, BSARec, and DIFF.
+Across 20 domain--backbone combinations, sensory-enhanced models improve over matched non-sensory counterparts in 19 cases for both HR@10 and NDCG@10, with average relative gains of 7.9\% in HR@10 and 11.2\% in NDCG@10.
 Qualitative analysis further shows that the extracted attributes align closely with human perceptions of products, enabling interpretable connections between natural language descriptions and recommendation behavior.
 Overall, this work demonstrates that sensory attribute distillation offers a principled and scalable way to bridge information extraction and sequential recommendation through structured semantic representation learning.